Languages of Pakistan: Hindko

-Hindko is an Indo-Aryan language group of Lahnda spoken in several discontinuous areas in northwestern Pakistan, primarily in the provinces of Khyber Pakhtunkhwa and Punjab.Hindko is mutually intelligible with Punjabi and Saraiki,The word Hindko, commonly used to refer to a number of Indo-Aryan languages spoken in the neighbourhood of Pashto, likely originally meant "the Indian language" (in contrast to Pashto).
+Hindko (ہندکو) is an Indo-Aryan language group of Lahnda spoken in several discontinuous areas in northwestern Pakistan, primarily in the provinces of Khyber Pakhtunkhwa and Punjab.
+It is mutually intelligible with Standard Punjabi and Saraiki,The word Hindko, commonly used to refer to a number of Indo-Aryan languages spoken in the neighbourhood of Pashto, likely originally meant "the Indian language" (in contrast to Pashto).
 An alternative local name for this language group is Hindki.
 (Note: The term Hindki normally refers to a Hindko speaker and Shackle (1980) reports that in Pashto the term has slightly pejorative connotations, which are avoided with the recently introduced term Hindkūn.)